 "Truthful advertising related to lawful activities is entitled to the protections of the First Amendment."
 (Ibanez v.
 Florida Dept. of Bus. & Prof. Reg.
 (1994) 512 U.S. 136 [114 S.Ct.
 2084, 129 L.Ed.2d 118].)
 "But when the particular content or method of the advertising suggests that it is inherently misleading or when experience has proved that in fact such advertising is subject to abuse, the States may impose appropriate restrictions.
 Misleading advertising may be prohibited entirely."
 (Peel v.
-Atto rney Disciplinary Comm'n of Ill.
-(1990) 496 US 91, 100 [110 S.Ct.
+Attorney Registration and Disciplinary Comm'n of Ill.
+(1990) 496 U.S. 91, 100 [110 S.Ct.
 2281, 110 L.Ed.2d 83].)

-In California, Rule 1-400 of the Rules of Professional Conduct $^{1/}$ governs attorney advertising and solicitation.
-That rule regulates "communications," which are broadly defined as "any message or offer made by or on behalf of a member concerning the availability for professional employment of a law firm or member to any former, present or prospective client."
-An attorney's firm name or letterhead constitutes a communication (rule 1-400(A)(1) and (2)), and is subject to regulation under rule 1-400 which requires truthful communications that are not confusing or deceptive. (rule 1-400(D).)
+In California, rule 1-400 of the Rules of Professional Conduct^{1/} governs attorney advertising and solicitation.
+That rule regulates "communications," which are broadly defined as "any message or offer made by or on behalf of a member concerning the availability for professional employment of a law firm or member to any former, present, or prospective client."
+An attorney's firm name or letterhead constitutes a communication (rule 1-400(A)(1) and (2)), and is subject to regulation under rule 1-400 which requires truthful communications that are not confusing or deceptive (rule 1-400(D)).
+Pursuant to rule 1-400(E), the California State Bar Board of Governors has promulgated a set of standards that identify certain situations that are presumed to violate rule 1-400.
+These presumptions may be rebutted.
+Of particular relevance to the facts presented, Standard 6 presumes improper "any 'communication' in the form of a firm name, trade name, fictitious name, or other professional designation which states or implies a relationship between any member in private practice and a government agency or instrumentality or a public or non-profit legal services organization."

-1/ All rule references are to the Rules of Professional Conduct of the State Bar of California unless otherwise noted.
+^{1/} All rule references are to the Rules of Professional Conduct of the State Bar of California unless otherwise noted.